 2. Study abroad adviser recommendation

-Enter your study abroad adviser recommender's name and email into the online application.
+You must enter your study abroad adviser recommender's name and email into the online application.
 The system will email login details to the recommender, who is then able to complete the online recommendation.
 The box next to the recommender's name on the your application homepage will be checked when the recommendation is submitted.

 Deliver any required hard-copy documents as noted in the online application system to: